JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part1.md

 - */people/[USER]/.conda/envs/esmvaltool/lib/python3.8/site-packages/esmvaltool/config-references.yml*

 ## Obtaining total column variables
 ESMValTool offers the ability to derive total column variables by vertically integrating the 3D variable over its layers.
 Details on this module can be found in the [tutorial](https://docs.esmvaltool.org/projects/ESMValCore/en/latest/recipe/preprocessor.html#variable-derivation).
-This is particularly useful for generating the total column BC and SO4 variables (i.e., `loadbc` and `loadso4`).
+This is particularly useful for generating the total column BC, SO4, and SO2 variables (i.e., `loadbc`, `loadso4`, `loadso2`).
 The steps for setting up and running this tool are as follows:
-* Copy files *_baseclass.py*, *_shared.py*, *loadso4.py*, and *loadbc.py* from the repo (https://github.com/JGCRI/emissions_mip/tree/master/esmvaltool/total_column) to */qfs/people/[USER]/.conda/envs/esmvaltool/lib/python3.8/site-packages/esmvalcore/preprocessor/_derive*
+* Copy files *_baseclass.py*, *_shared.py*, *loadso4.py*, *loadso2.py*, and *loadbc.py* from the repo (https://github.com/JGCRI/emissions_mip/tree/master/esmvaltool/total_column) to */qfs/people/[USER]/.conda/envs/esmvaltool/lib/python3.8/site-packages/esmvalcore/preprocessor/_derive*
 * Add new variable `loadbc` to the CMIP6 Emon table here */qfs/people/[USER]/.conda/envs/esmvaltool/lib/python3.8/site-packages/esmvalcore/cmor/tables/cmip6/Tables/CMIP6_Emon.json* by appending the following chunk:
 ```
         "loadbc": {